polterguy/polterguy.github.io/documentation/magic.lambda.mail/index.md

 * magic.pop3.password

-An example of how your configuration might look like, if you choose to use configuration settings, instead of having to supply server configuration every time you invoke the slot, can be found below.
+You can find an example of how your configuration might look like below if you choose to use configuration settings instead of having to supply server configuration every time you invoke the slot.

 ```json
 {